IBM calls time on Slack-rival Watson Workspace

 The decision follows the sale of IBM’s software assets – including legacy collaboration applications such as IBM Notes, Domino and Connections – to Indian technology services provider HCL for $1.8 billion in December.

 A preview of Watson Workspace, announced in 2016, touted IBM Watson’s cognitive computings capabilities.
-Watson’s AI underpinned features such as Workspace Moments, which promised to reduce the noise of collaboration by summarizing posts within the chat app.
+Watson’s AI underpinned features such as Workspace Moments, which promised to reduce the noise of collaboration by summarising posts within the chat app.

 However, it struggled to gain adoption amid a booming and highly-competitive team collaboration market dominated by the likes of Slack, Microsoft Teams, Google Hangouts Chat, Cisco Webex Teams and others.